 In contrast, Welsh Water reverted to not-for-profit status in 2001 (after its parent company ran into financial difficulties), and is now run on essentially the same basis as Scottish Water, which is a public corporation.

-The upshot is that most households and businesses in England are now served by what are, in effect, regional privately-owned monopolies.
+The upshot is that most households in England are now served by what are, in effect, regional privately-owned water monopolies.
 However, they are all licensed and regulated by Ofwat, a non-ministerial government department, which is ‘responsible for making sure that the companies we regulate provide consumers with a good quality and efficient service at a fair price‘.

 Ofwat’s main regulatory tool is a price review that takes place every five years.
 Currently Ofwat is in the process of completing PR19, which will cover the period from April 2020 to March 2025.
 This is expected to impose price cuts averaging around 5% in real terms, as well as further quality improvements.